Your Cycle for Success

 You're the expert on managing your projects and your team.
-We're the SharePoint collaboration experts who've consulted on construction project management for more than three decades.
+We're the SharePoint collaboration experts who've consulted on construction project management for nearly four decades.
 Help us understand your unique goals and needs, and we'll creatively tailor VPO so that it's truly yours.

 Planning & Design

 Successful implementation builds on deep understanding--not just of potential solutions, but also of the particular challenges and problems that each unique customer faces.
 In partnership with your core participants, we'll customize your software so that it enforces your business processes and increases efficiency.

 Every project team gets end-to-end service.
 We'll deliver and record live, custom, role-based training sessions for your users, and serve as your provider not just for onboarding but also for ongoing administration and support for every internal--and external--user whom you decide to invite.

 Continual Customization & Enhancement

 After experiencing your free consultation and making your decision to engage, count on the VPO team to continue--and intensify--our efforts to listen, analyze, and plan.
 You'll have regular meetings with your VPO Customer Success Manager to discuss progress and satisfaction.
 We grow and change with you.

 VPO employees, customers, and users work as partners, to complete projects on budget, on time, and on good terms.

 Get everything you'd expect, and a few things you wouldn't.